-Like all medicines, this medicine can cause side effects, although not everybody gets them.
+Like all medicines, Atorcor can cause side effects, although not everybody gets them.

-If you experience any of the following serious side effects or symptoms, stop taking your tablets and tell your doctor immediately or go to the nearest hospital accident and emergency department.
+If you experience any of the following serious side effects, stop taking your tablets and tell your doctor immediately or go to the nearest hospital accident and emergency department.

-- Serious allergic reaction which causes swelling of the face, tongue and throat that can cause great difficulty in breathing.

-- Serious illness with severe peeling and swelling of the skin, blistering of the skin, mouth, eyes, genitals and fever.
-Skin rash with pink-red blotches especially on palms of hands or soles of feet which may blister.

-- Muscle weakness, tenderness, pain, rupture or red-brown discolouration of urine and particularly, if at the same time, you feel unwell or have a high temperature it may be caused by an abnormal muscle breakdown (rhabdomyolysis).
+- Serious allergic reaction which causes swelling of the face, tongue and throat that can cause great difficulty in breathing. - Serious illness with severe peeling and swelling of the skin, blistering of the skin, mouth, eyes genitals and fever.
+Skin rash with pink-red blotches especially on palms of hands or soles of feet which may blister. - Muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell or have a high temperature it may be caused by an abnormal muscle breakdown.
 The abnormal muscle breakdown does not always go away, even after you have stopped taking atorvastatin, and it can be life-threatening and lead to kidney problems.

-- If you experience problems with unexpected or unusual bleeding or bruising, this may be suggestive of a liver complaint.
+If you experience problems with unexpected or unusual bleeding or bruising, this may be suggestive of a liver complaint.
 You should consult your doctor as soon as possible.